 As a consequence, I put the camera down for a while and turned my attention towards my inner self.
 It seemed like a long and difficult path in which I tried out many different things, including reading tarot cards until I finally saw the light at the end of the tunnel: The revelation that I don’t need to be the observer of my and the worlds’ problems and destiny, I am a creator.

-Shadow Work.
+Psychedelics.
 Yoga.
 Dance.
 Adventure.
 Tarot.
 Cats.
 Public Speaking.
 Hulla Hoop.
 Haiti.
 Magic.
 Traveling.
-Films.
+Film.
 Cuddling.
-Chai Tea.
+Cappucino.
 Essential oils.
 Cacao.
 The Wind.
 Healthy Food.
 Coconut Oil.
 Laughing.
 Gardening.
 Photography.
 Children.
 Playing.
 Reading.
 Bathing.
 Sauna.
 Inspiration.
 The Ocean.
 Witchcraft.
 The color pink.
 Writing.
 The Moon.
 The Sun.
 Mother Earth.
 Boom Festival.
 The Wind.
 Astrology.
 Change.
 Water.
 Permaculture.
 All Emotions.
 Semi-precious stones.
 Snakes.
 Sharing circles.
-True friends.
+Friends.
 Ayahuasca.
 Roses.
 Fire.
 Mud.
 Philosophy.
 Honesty.
 Shamans.
 Drumming.
 Freedom.

 People Who Inspire Me